BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-Like many of the letters in <i>Selected Letters</i>, much of the content of the letters to Gödel are literally mathematical symbols.
+Like many of the letters in <i>Selected Letters</i>, much of the content of the letters to Gödel is purely mathematical symbols.
 </p>

 <p>